elmiko/elmiko.github.io/_posts/2014-06-03-summit-atlanta-2014-review-part2.markdown

 Another big topic was the need for nomenclature to become more consistent.
 A few examples were "tenant" vs. "project", and "instance" vs. "server".

-I came away with a new way of thinking about how to examine the REST APIs that are employed across OpenStack.
+I came away with a new way of thinking about how to examine the ReST APIs that are employed across OpenStack.
 One of the main things I did after the session was spend some time studying the Nova API, as it was brought up that Nova laid much of the groundwork for future APIs.